csci5117s23/homework-2-bomentum/README.md

 ## Challenge Task

 -   I started the challenge task: [yes/no] no
 -   I completed the challenge task: [yes/no]

+## Please note

+I couldn't get the Bearer (backend/index.js) working with the code Professor Kluver had on his demo but spent a lot of time trying to figure it out to no success.
+I eventually removed/commented it out and then it worked.